-That was three years ago, and there is a new crop of foodies, myself included, who missed this phenomena the first time around.
+That was years ago, and there is a new crop of foodies, myself included, who missed this phenomena the first time around.
 I decided to give it a try.

 What secret ingredient goes into this no knead bread?
 None.
 It doesn’t get simpler than this.
 Flour, salt, yeast and water.

-Still, most of the bread didn’t make it until dinner that night.
+The results?
+I ended up with a bread that was crusty on the outside and soft and chewy on the inside.
+A great bread to serve with a meal or to dip in olive oil.
+Most of the bread didn’t make it until dinner that night.
 Every time someone walked through the kitchen, another small piece got sliced off and eaten.

 I didn’t end up with the perfect loaf of bread, but I did end up with a darn good loaf, and I’ll be making this again (and again and again).
 Not only was it easy, it was so inexpensive.
 Look at these ingredients — it’s maybe 75 cents worth of basics.